 If above tips do not help, please try the following (extreme solution)

 Reset iPhone to Factory Settings

-This will delete everything.
-When iOS setup assistant start, select “Set Up as New iPhone”.
-Sign in to your Apple ID with iMessage and then restore your device from your backup.
+This deletes everything.
+When iOS setup assistant start, select “Set Up as New iPhone.”
+Sign in with your Apple ID and then restore your device from your backup.

 Having Problems Activation iMessage or FaceTime on a Mac?

 - Messages: Choose Messages > Preferences > Accounts.
 Select your iMessage account, then click Sign Out.
 And sign in again

 - FaceTime: Choose FaceTime > Preferences > Settings.
 Tap Sign Out.
 Then sign in again